Need Help? Give us a call.

 Variable expenses are those that change depending on how much you use the service.
 Many of these are necessary for your business to stay in operation, like utilities.

-You’ll also find expenses in here that aren’t necessary to the function of your business, but would be nice to have, like education, or extras that can increase profitability.
+You’ll also find expenses in here that aren’t necessary for the function of your business, but would be nice to have, like education, or extras that can increase profitability.
 Those are called “discretionary expenses,” which you can roll into your variable expenses fund, too.

 Some examples of variable expenses are: